linked-art/linked.art/docs/model/digital/index.md

 Some digital representations are intended to be faithful reproductions of a physical object.
 Especially when digitizing two dimensional works, it is useful to distinguish between a digital image that depicts the object generally, but perhaps along with other objects, people and the surroundings, compared to a digital image which shows only the same visual content as the physical object.
 We can be more explicit that the physical object `shows` the same intellectual content that the digital image `digitally_shows`.

 These images are sometimes called "Digital Surrogates", as they can stand in for the physical object.
 A digital surrogate might show more than just the object, such as a color strip and a ruler, however the main focus of the visual item must clearly be the object itself.
-The line between surrogate and depiction is left to the policies and practices of the implementing organizations.
+The line between surrogate and depiction is left to the policies and practices of implementing organizations.

 __Example:__